BBQ Seasoning

 Get your grilling recipes ready, because it only takes two minutes to make this fabulous BBQ seasoning blend!
 It’s such an easy way to add great flavor your home cooked meals.

-Once you have it mixed up, you can use the spice blend to jazz up a variety of foods.
-Use this BBQ rub on everything from grilled chicken and pork chops to ribs and veggies.
+Once you have it mixed up, you can use this sugar-free spice blend to jazz up a variety of foods.
+Use it on everything from grilled chicken and pork chops to ribs and veggies.
 You’ll be a grill master in no time.

 Ingredients